amccormick2020/Optimal_Cost_Minimizing_Algorithm/README.md

 instance.
 4th “key” is C_list, “value” is a list of m numbers.
 For i = 0, 1, · · · , m−1, C_list[i] is a positive real number, which
 is the input parameter C specified in the definition of the “Multi-Line Fitting Problem” for the i-th instance.
+    instructions for running code in the .ipybn file